 The procedure for placing dental sealants is quite easy and requires only a single visit to the dentist.
 All the surfaces of your teeth will be thoroughly cleaned using professional dental products and devices.

-Your dentist will examine the teeth thoroughly for signs of decay after the teeth have been washed and dried.
+Your dentist near you will examine the teeth thoroughly for signs of decay after the teeth have been washed and dried.
 If there are signs of decay, the proper treatment is administered before continuing with the procedure.

 An acidic solution is placed on the surfaces of the teeth to be treated for a few seconds, then carefully rinsed out and dried.
 This acid creates a rough surface that enables the sealant to attach to the tooth properly.